barefootfunk/holyspacebaby/src/visions/infinity.md

 mindChoice: Impossible
 chaosChoice: Cheer
 ---
-Activating his Cantor hyper-drive, Buzz is about to discover what is beyond infinity.
-He will surely be killed.
+Craving glory, Buzz is about to discover what is beyond infinity.
+He knows he will surely be killed.